Code-Institute-Solutions/StudentExampleProjectGradeTwo/README.md

 ## Deployment
-This site is on GitHub pages.
+The live site is deployed on GitHub pages.
+It uses the master branch.

 ## Credits